mammadjafar/basic_ds_algo_examples/README.md

 # basic_ds_algo_examples
-Implementations for basic data structures and algorithms in graph folder we have some basic Graph data stucture example, with Minimum spanning tree topological order breadth first search depth first search
+### Implementations for basic data structures and algorithms
+In graph folder we have some basic **Graph** data stucture example, with
+ - Minimum spanning tree
+ - Topological order
+ - Breadth first search
+ - Depth first search

 NB: in this codes we didn't ponder on encapsulation and other stuff which makes codes clearner etc.